kgrz/babel-plugin-console-perf/README.md

 A babel plugin to assist in improving JS code performance.
-I got this idea when browing documentation on various `console` methods, and discovered that there's a `console.profile` function that automatically starts and stops the JavaScript profiler for a particular region inside the function.
+I got this idea when browsing documentation on various `console` methods, and discovered that there's a `console.profile` function that automatically starts and stops the JavaScript profiler for a particular region inside the function.
 I wanted to make this as seamless as possible.

+**Note: Alpha quality program.
+Use with caution, and _never_ use this to production**

 How this works